 This is the season when most frost occurs.

-Preventative Measures Before Frost
+3 Easy Preventative Measures You Can Take Before The Frost Sets In

 There are steps you can take to help prevent the potential damage caused by frost even before you have been alerted to possible temperature drops.